 The Different Types Of Bipolar Disorder And How To Treat Them

-Contrary to what many people believe, bipolar disorder is not just one condition - in fact, there are a few types of bipolar disorder with distinct characteristics that you should be aware of.
+Contrary to what many people believe, bipolar disorder is not just one mental illness - in fact, there are a few types of bipolar disorder with distinct characteristics.
 The type of bipolar disorder a person can get diagnosed with can also influence their course of treatment, which is why it is essential to distinguish between them.
 In this article, you will learn about the various types of bipolar disorder and how they are treated.

 Getty/Vadym Pastukh